sumiya11/Groebner.jl/README.md

 import Pkg; Pkg.add("Groebner")
 ```

-After the installation, you can run package tests with
+After the installation, you can run the package tests with

 ```julia
 import Pkg; Pkg.test("Groebner")